adrianpk/boletus/README.md

 **package-resources**

-It generates a binary representation for html templates, translations and other resources that allows it to embed them within the compiled file. `clean-and-run` runs this make task as subtask before starting the applicacion.
+It generates a binary representation for html templates, translations and other resources that allows compiler to embed them within the target file. `clean-and-run` runs this make task as subtask before starting the applicacion.

 **build-stg**